 Executive power is exercised by a cabinet of 11 members which is appointed by the president.
 In the case of the temporary absence of the president of the Republic, his functions are performed by the president of the House of Representatives.
 The President organizes the cabinet which handles these matters and selects the ministers.

 Today in Cyprus there are eleven ministries.
 The Ministry of Defence, Ministry of Agriculture, Ministry of Natural resources and Environment, Ministry of Justice and Public Order, Ministry of Commerce, Industry and Tourism, Ministry of Foreign Affairs, Ministry of Labour and Social Security, Ministry of the Interior, Ministry of Finance, Ministry of Education and Culture and the Ministry of Communications and Works.

 The legislative power is organized by the House of Representatives.

 Judicial power is exercised by the Supreme Court and lower courts.

-Cyprus is highly ranked with regards to the proportion of university graduates in comparison to its population.
+Cyprus is highly ranked with regard to the proportion of university graduates in comparison to its population.

-It has a strong educational system which is constituted by state owned and private elementary and secondary schools and universities.
-The work force consists of a high proportion of qualified, professional staff who are fluent in foreign languages (mainly English).
+It has a strong educational system that is constituted by state-owned and private elementary and secondary schools and universities.
+The workforce consists of a high proportion of qualified, professional staff who are fluent in foreign languages (mainly English).